 - 1 egg, whisked (for the egg wash)

-- 1/2 tbsp coconut oil, virgin and cold-pressed
+- 1/2 tablespoon coconut oil, virgin and cold-pressed

 Instructions

-- Using a fork, mix in the egg until a dough forms.
-Roll the dough into a ball and then flatten into a disk about 5 inches in diameter.
+- Shape the dough into a ball and then flatten into a disk about 5 inches in diameter.
 Cover in plastic wrap and refrigerate for an hour.

-- While the dough chills, assemble the filling.
-In a small bowl, add the cherries, sugar, tapioca flour, vanilla and mint, and stir together until the flour is well incorporated.
+- In a small bowl, add the cherries, sugar, tapioca flour, vanilla and mint, and stir together until the flour is well incorporated.
 Store in the fridge until ready to use.

-- Brush the egg wash onto the dough (you won’t use all of the egg) and sprinkle on the turbinado sugar.
+- Brush the egg wash onto the edges of the dough (you won’t use all of the egg wash) and sprinkle on the turbinado sugar.

 - Transfer the galette, along with the parchment paper, to a sheet pan.
 Bake for 30-35 minutes, or until the crust is a deep golden brown.
 Remove from oven and let cool slightly.

-- In a small microwave safe bowl, add the chocolate chips and coconut oil, and microwave for two 30 second intervals, or until the chocolate chips are melted.
+- In a small microwave safe bowl, add the chocolate and coconut oil, and microwave for two 30 second intervals, or until the chocolate is melted.
 Be sure to stir in between intervals.

 Notes